kaddy120/chalk/README.md

 The front-end is listening at `http://localhost:5000`.

-#### Using Docker
+### Using Docker
-Running the code in docker is quite straight forward, but you first have to ensure that you have docker running in your machine.
+Running the code in `Docker` is quite straight forward, but you must have `Docker` installed in your machine.

+Run the following command in the project root directory:
 ```bash
  $ docker compose up -d
 ```

- The above command creates three containers which are running `mongoDB`, `frontend`, and `backend server`.
+ The above command starts three containers which are running `mongoDB`, `frontend`, and `backend server`, respectively.

-Verify that the mentioned containers are running using:
+Verify that the mentioned containers are running by using:
 ```
  $ docker ps
 ```

-In case you don't want to run all this service using docker, you can run selected images.
-For instance, only `mongo` and `frontend`, run:
+In case you don't want to run all these services using docker, you can run selected images.
+For instance, only `mongo` and `frontend`, using:

 ```bash
  $ docker compose up -d mongo frontend